-Nothing says confidence like walking into a bar and ordering a drink without looking at the menu.
+Nothing says confidence like walking into a bar and ordering some classic cocktails without looking at the menu.
 But while it’s great to have a favorite, there’s nothing wrong with trying new things either.
+Enter the classic cocktail.

 Plus, knowing how to make various cocktails is great.
 It’s an impressive skill to have especially if you’re holding a house party or are at an open bar.
 You can impress your friends by whipping up a drink on the spot.

 That’s why here at MaximOnline we’ve compiled this list of 45 classic cocktails and how to make them.

 Ah, the White Russian.
 Made popular recently with the film The Big Lebowski, this classic cocktail is a treat.